UsamahAbdulazeez/lichessPositionAnalyzer/readme.md

     ├── popup.html             # Popup interface
     ├── popup.js               # Script for popup interactions
     ├── style.css              # Styling for the extension
+    └── images/
+        ├── get-fen.gif        # GIF showing the extraction of FEN and PGN ├── analysis.gif        # GIF showing tactical analysis
-    └── image.png              # Image used in the README
+        └── image.png          # General image for the README